CS150-SU25-1426/cs150-capstone-Lukas-Stein5/README.md

 Outside Source:
-    Apart from referencing previous labs, I used chatGPT to assist with the implementation of the pantry.h file because that part was a little confusing to me.
+    Previous labs, especially labs 23 and 24 helped a lot with my implementation of the multiple files.
+I did check my code with github Copilot to correct any minor bugs.

 Summary: